NiamhBrown/acebook-back/README.md

 ## Architecture

 The **Acebook** project is structured as a microservices architecture with a separate front-end react app and a back-end API server.
+This current repo is the back-end, the fron-end can be found [here](https://github.com/NiamhBrown/acebook-front).

 ![Architecture Diagram](full-stack-architecture.png)